Skip Navigation LinksAnimalBites

 Dā€‹ā€‹og Bites

 Most animal bites reported in the United States are from dogs.
-About five million people in the U.S. are bitten by dogs each year.
-Children, especially those under 10 years of age, are 2-3 times more likely than adults to be bitten by dogs.
+The American Veterinary Medical Association reports that 4.5 million people in the U.S. are bitten by dogs each year.
+Children, especially those under 10 years old, are 2-3 times more likely than adults to be bitten by dogs.
 A dog may bite to keep people or other animals away if it feels scared, threatened, hurt, or wants to protect its puppies, food, or toys.
 Adults should teach children the simple ways to safely interact with dogs.ā€‹

 Tips for Iā€‹ā€‹ntā€‹eractiā€‹nā€‹ā€‹g with Dogs